Update: ‘Wolfspeed’s next-gen Silicon Carbide semiconductor technology’ section added.

-JLR’s most challenging projects this decade as part of its transition to zero-emission vehicles will be converting its large SUVs such as the Land Rover Defender, Discovery, Range Rover, and Range Rover Sport into electric vehicles.
-Turning the Defender, which is the most off-road focused model, into an EV in the early years would be the trickiest, considering how customers use the SUV.
+It is no news that every Land Rover model will adopt one or more zero-emission powertrains later this decade.
+The company is converting its large SUVs such as the Land Rover Defender, Discovery, Range Rover, and Range Rover Sport to have electric variants.
+Turning the Defender, which is the most off-road focused model, into an EV would be the trickiest, considering how customers use the SUV.

 Bollore was giving an insight into the future of Jaguar Land Rover during a conference call after parent company Tata Motors announced its annual report for 2020-21.

 Jaguar Land Rover’s new ‘Reimagine’ strategy puts an unprecedented impetus on electrification across the two brands.
-With the company planning to offer the entire model line-up in electric by 2030, the Land Rover Defender electric is inevitable.
+With the company planning to offer the entire model line-up in electric by 2030, the Land Rover Defender electric was inevitable.
 The right question to ask, is when would it release?

-In the next five years, i.e., by 2026, the Land Rover range will see the addition of “six pure electric variants,” JLR said while explaining the Reimagine strategy in February 2021.
+By around early 2026, the Land Rover range will see the addition of “six pure electric variants,” JLR said while explaining the Reimagine strategy in February 2021.
 Perhaps the final launch in the sequence could be the Defender.

 When the time comes, we can expect Land Rover to electrify all three variants of the Defender – i.e., the 90, 110, and 130.
 While Land Rover has remained tight-lipped when it comes to any concrete details of the Defender Electric, the first batch of vehicles could start reaching their customers in 2026, at least according to the Auto Express article cited in the story.